 Introduction to PostgreSQL dblink

-Whenever we want to access the database that is situated away from us and other than out local machine then we can take the remote connection of that database and fire any query on that database that in turn returns the number of the rows as the result using dblink in PostgreSQL database.
-The remote access of the database is only possible if you have permissible rights to access remote databases and you have sufficient information about the connection details.
+Whenever we need to access a database located remotely rather than on our local machine, we can establish a remote connection to that database.
+Using dblink in PostgreSQL, we can execute queries on the remote database and retrieve the number of rows as a result.
+Remote access to the database is only possible if you have permissible rights to access remote databases and sufficient information about the connection details.
 In this article, we will learn about the dblink method of PostgreSQL, its syntax, and examples demonstrating retrieving records situated at the remote database.

 Syntax:

-dblink_connect is responsible for setting up the connection while dblink is basically used to execute the SQL query on a remote server.
+dblink_connect is responsible for setting up the connection, while dblink is basically used to execute the SQL query on a remote server.
 Most often, the select query is used with dblink.
-However, any query that returns the number of rows as return value can be used with dblink.
+However, any query that returns the number of rows as a return value can be used with dblink.

-There are three possible syntaxes of dblink that are as follows –
+Three possible syntaxes of dblink are as follows –

 dblink(text name_of_connection, text query_statement [, boolean fail_on_error])